keindev/tasktree/README.md

 #### start(\[silence\])

-Starts output a task tree in a terminal at a certain interval.
-In “silent mode” the task tree only collects tasks and is not output it in terminal.
-Returns the instance.
+Starts output a task tree in a terminal at a defined interval.
+In “silent mode” - the task tree only collects tasks and is not output it in a terminal.
+Returns [TaskTree](#tasktree) instance.

 ##### silence